 Kelly and his wife Carla have three grown children and three granddaughters.
 He enjoys the outdoors, traveling, snow skiing, and boating.

 Director of Formation

 Megan Everett joined Prince of Peace in 2007 as the Director of Formation.
 She is a graduate of Indiana University with a Bachelor’s in Education and a Master’s of Adult Education.
 She also holds a Master’s in Pastoral Studies from Loyola University.
-Currently Megan is pursuing a Master’s of Divinity, also from Loyola.
-Whether teaching Baptism Preparation, working with members of the Minus One Group, or serving as a Eucharistic Minister, Megan is inspired to share her passion about the love of Jesus with people of all ages.
+Megan also holds a Master’s of Divinity, also from Loyola.
+Whether teaching Baptism Preparation, working with members of the Minus One Group, or serving as a Eucharistic Minister, Megan is inspired to share her passion for the love of Jesus with people of all ages.
 She enjoys the heartfelt discussions that come with her position and regularly integrates different types of media into her message to boost conversation.